mindnmatter/Docs/content/en/index.md

 ---
 title: Introduction
-description: 'THIRM PROTOCOL is a collection of tools, contracts, and solvers that enables non-ERC20 cryptocurrencies (like BTC, LTC, HTR, NANO, etc.) to partake in the DeFi edge, facilitating cross-chain lending, DEX trading, collateralization and more.'
+description: 'THIRM PROTOCOL is a collection of tools, contracts, and solvers that enables non-ERC20 cryptocurrencies (like BTC, LTC, NANO, etc.) to partake in the DeFi edge, facilitating cross-chain lending, DEX trading, collateralization and more.'
 position: 1
 category: ''
 coins: